slavetdigital/slavet-claude-frontend/README.md

 - Contrast checking with WCAG formula for defined `contrastPairs`
 - Linting or style checks aligned with your framework (React/Next, Vue, Svelte, etc.)
 - Accessibility nudges for form controls, ARIA, and focus management
+ - Resource-aware execution with request caps and context budgets

 ## Tokens & contrast best practices